 The question arises when we talk about Taksim and Beyoglu.
 Now, Taksim isn’t unsafe per se, but it’s a very large and busy area with many winding back streets, and this is also where the city’s main nightlife is located.
 This part of the city literally doesn’t sleep.
 You’ll find trouble if you deliberately open yourself up to it.

-Beyoglu is the area around Taksim, which also includes Istiklal Street.
-You only have to visit there during the daytime to understand that it may be a little dangerous during the evening hours if you don’t speak the language and don’t really know where you’re going.
+Beyoglu is the area around Taksim, including Istiklal Street.
+You only have to visit there during the daytime to understand that it can be a little dangerous at night if you don’t speak the language or know where you’re going.

 So, while you shouldn’t necessarily avoid these areas, use common sense and caution, especially during evening hours.